• Skip to primary navigation

 • Chicken piccata - Chicken with lemon, capers, and white wine.

-If you’ve enjoyed this chicken saltimbocca recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Chicken Saltimbocca recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Chicken Saltimbocca